HGVInsurance.co.nz

 Agreed value means the insured amount is locked in at policy inception.
 You and the insurer agree upfront on the value of the vehicle, and that amount is recorded in the policy schedule.
 If the vehicle is a total loss, the insurer pays that agreed amount, less any applicable excess.

-There's no argument about depreciation.
+There is no argument about depreciation.
 No assessor determining what the market would have paid for a three-year-old Scania with 400,000 km on the clock.
-You know exactly what you'll receive — and you can plan accordingly.
+You know exactly what you will receive — and you can plan accordingly.

 What is market value?